deleeuwj1/CS1XA3/Assign1/README.md

-# README for Assignment 1
+# Description of Assignment 1
 Due on February 26th, 2018.

 ## Usage Information